Trump's new problem: Americans aren't shopping

 Americans are in 'wait and see' mode

-Think of it like the economic equivalent of how Election 2016 played out, where the polls showed a Clinton victory, but the reality was to a Trump win.
-So, people were saying one thing in the surveys and ended up doing something else on Election Day.
+In some ways, this is playing out a lot like Election 2016 where the polls said one thing and people ended up doing something else on Election Day.

 In this case, the "soft data," based on phone calls with people and business leaders, shows a lot of optimism.
 But the "hard data" on actual consumer and business spending is showing a lot of hesitation.